albertoscode/Dynamics365-AccessControl-Inspector/README.md

 # Dynamics 365 User Access Inspector

-This PowerShell script interacts with the Dynamics 365 web services and retrieves user access information, such as roles.
-It uses the `Microsoft.Xrm.Tooling.Connector` library to connect to Dynamics 365 and execute FetchXML queries.
+A robust PowerShell script for auditing user access controls in Dynamics 365.
+It fetches and displays users along with their associated roles, enhancing visibility into user privileges for IT governance and compliance purposes.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)